JustinNietz/miniproject1-601/Section_1-_Tools_for_Productivity/continuous_integration.md

 **1. Version Control Phase**

-In this phase of the CI/CD pipeline, the developers’ code is committed through version control software or systems such as git.
+In this phase of the CI/CD pipeline, the developers’ code is committed through version control software such as Git.
 It controls the commit history of the software code so that it can be changed if needed.

 **2. Build Phase**

-This phase is the first phase of this pipeline system.
-Developers build their code, and then they pass their code through the version control system or software.
+This phase is the first phase of the CI/CD pipeline.
+Developers build their code then pass their code through the version control system.
 After this, the code returns to the build phase and gets compiled.

 **3. Unit Testing and Staging**

-When software reaches this stage, various tests are conducted on the software.
+Various tests are conducted on the software during this phase.
 One of the main tests is the **Unit test**, in which the units of software are tested.
-After successful testing, the **staging phase** begins.
-As the software has passed the tests to reach here, it is ready to be deployed into the staging process.
+After the testing is completed, the **staging phase** begins.
+Since the software passed the unit tests, it is ready to be deployed into the staging process.
 Here, the software code is deployed to the staging environment/server.

 **4. Auto Testing Phase**

-After passing to the staging environment, another set of automated tests are prepared for the software.
+After the staging process, the software is run through another set of automated tests.
 If the software completes these tests and is proven to be deployable, it is sent to the next phase/stage, the deployment phase.

 **5. Deployment Phase**

-As the auto testing procedure is completed, then it is deployed to production.
+Finally, the software is deployed to production.
 However, if any error occurs during the testing phase or the deployment phase, the software is sent to the development team’s version control procedure and checked for errors.
 If errors are found, then they need to be fixed. *Other stages may be repeated if required*.